ayewo/joyfill-pdf-sample-01/README.md

 * **Simple Demo** - See `src/demos/simple`.
 This demo will show you how to use the Joyfill React SDK to render template and update a template.
 * **Templates Workflow Demo** - See `src/demos/templates`.
 This demo shows how to build a template based workflow using the Joyfill SDK.
 A template based workflow represents a template that will be filled out repeatedly.
 This "fill out" action generates a document from the original template.

+The template was created from a [fillable PDF form](form-survey.pdf) and is used to create a Joyfill Form.

-The demo also shows how to display the (filled out) data that was collected by the Joyfill Form created from the template.
+The demo also shows how to display the (filled out) data collected by the Joyfill Form using a [table](src/demos/templates/pages/TableComponent.js) in React.

 Demo page:
 ![](images/01.png)